EnigmaBridge/slate/source/index.html.md

 Depending on the use case and limits on usage, all steps can be completed fully automatically within seconds.
 If a particular use case requires more strict control, step 1 will require manual approval.

-Each of the steps can be represented by a single API command regardless of the operation you request.
+Each of the steps can be represented by a single API command, regardless of the operation you request.
 The result of the enrolment is a configuration string that uniquely identifies a new user object.